Europe 2020 indicators - poverty and social exclusion

 - Monetary poverty is the most widespread form of poverty, affecting 17.3 % of the EU population in 2016.
 7.5 % are affected by severe material deprivation, while very low work intensity concerns 10.5 % of the population aged 0 to 59.

-- Developments were mainly driven by a reduction in the number of people living in severe material deprivation.
-While monetary poverty has been moderately but steadily increasing and very low work intensity has not changed drastically since 2010, material deprivation has been continuously decreasing.
+- Of the three forms of poverty, material deprivation has shown the biggest change.
+While monetary poverty has been moderately but steadily increasing and very low work intensity has not changed drastically since 2010, material deprivation has been falling continuously.

 - In 2016, the rate of risk of poverty after social transfers was 8.6 percentage points lower than before social transfers.

-- The overall EU share of people aged 0-59 living in households with very low work intensity has remained relatively stable at 10.5 % since 2010.
+- The overall EU share of people aged 0 to 59 living in households with very low work intensity has remained relatively stable at 10.5 % since 2010.
 However, having a job is not always enough to avoid poverty: in 2016, 7.8 % of the working EU population were at risk of poverty even though they were working full time.

 - The share of women at risk of poverty or social exclusion was 1.9 percentage points higher than the corresponding share of men in 2016.

-- The risk of poverty or social exclusion – at 29.9 % – was higher among people with activity limitations than among the general population.
+- People with activity limitations had a higher rate of risk of poverty or social exclusion, at 29.9 %, than the general population.

 - 30.6 % of young people aged 18 to 24 and 26.4 % of those aged less than 18 were at risk of poverty or social exclusion in 2016.
 At 18.2 %, this rate was considerably lower among the elderly aged 65 or over.

-- The unemployed faced the greatest risk of poverty or social exclusion, at 66.9 % in 2016, compared to the rest of the population.
+- Unemployed people had a higher rate of risk of poverty or social exclusion, at 66.9 % in 2016, compared to the rest of the population.